PCT Southbound Gear List & Strategy 2025

 Shelter

 I used three different shelters on my PCT Southbound hike.
-I started in Washington with an ultralight tarp with bug net: the Mountain Laurel Designs Patrol Tarp with Serenity Bugnet Shelter.
+I started in Washington with an ultralight DCF tarp and bug net from Mountain Laurel Designs.

-However, I switched to larger (and heavier) single person shelters because I wanted more room for me and my gear (the Six Moon Designs Lunar Solo and Six Moon Designs Skyscape Trekker).
-I prefer to sleep with my pack and all my gear inside the tent, and that’s not as easy in the Patrol Tarp and Serenity Bugnet.
+However, I switched to larger (and heavier) single person shelters because I wanted more room for me and my gear (the Six Moon Designs Lunar Solo and then the Six Moon Designs Skyscape Trekker).
+I prefer to sleep with my pack and all my gear inside the tent, and I didn’t find it easy while using a separate bug net.

-I did not use a groundsheet.
 I don't think groundsheets are necessary for any of the shelters I used.
-I had no punctures on this trip; however, if I had, I would have used Tenacious Tape to patch the hole.
+I had no punctures on this trip (if I had, I would have used Tenacious Tape to patch the hole).

 You can read other backpacking shelter recommendations in our Best Backpacking Tents guide.